stbsdk/rc/readme.md

 ## Contribution ##

-If you have any problem or suggestion please open an issue [here](https://github.com/stbsdk/keys/issues).
+If you have any problem or suggestion please open an issue [here](https://github.com/stbsdk/rc/issues).
 Pull requests are welcomed with respect to the [JavaScript Code Style](https://github.com/DarkPark/jscs).

 ## License ##

-`stb-keys` is released under the [GPL-3.0 License](http://opensource.org/licenses/GPL-3.0).
+`stb-rc` is released under the [GPL-3.0 License](http://opensource.org/licenses/GPL-3.0).